ambroseled/HutTrackr-v2/README.md

 - View the current ambient temperature, if device has sensor

 ## Development Enviroment
 Development was done on a Samsung A70 running Android 9 - Pie.
 Additional testing was done on an emulated Google Pixel 2 running API level 28.
-Development was done in
+Development enviroment is below:
 `Android Studio 3.5.3
 Build #AI-191.8026.42.35.6010548, built on November 15, 2019
 JRE: 1.8.0_202-release-1483-b49-5587405 x86_64